ktekinay/Kaju/README.md

 Your compiled apps for each platform must be zipped and named appropriately.
 For the Mac, zip the application.
 For the other platforms, zip the folder that contains the executable and supporting folders.

 For each version in your admin file, check each platform to which it applies, provide the URL where that binary will be found, then drop each binary onto the appropriate field to calculate its hash.
+You can also post the binary to your web site, enter the URL, then use the button to calculate the hash from the URL.
+(It will download the binary, calculate the hash, then delete it.)

+**Note**: If the URL to a binary starts with "https:", a secure connection will be used automatically.

 For Windows and Linux, you must also provide the exact name of the executable.
 If your app is called "My Great App", the Linux executable name will be "My Great App" and the Windows name will be "My Great App.exe".

-Put these zip files on your web site according to its URL.

 ## JSON Specs